smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ```
 ### Troubleshooting

-1. PVC image not being uploaded through CDI - check that the IP address of cdi-upload-proxy is correct and that the Network Traffic policy for CDI is applied:
+1. The PVC image is not being uploaded through CDI.
+Check that the IP address of the `cdi-upload-proxy` is correct and that the Network Traffic policy for CDI is applied:
    ```shell
    kubectl get services -A | grep cdi-uploadproxy kubectl get networkpolicy | grep cdi-upload-proxy-policy
    ```

-2. Cannot SSH to stateful VM with Cloud Generic Image due to public key being denied - double check that the public key provided in `/opt/edgenode/edgecontroller/kubevirt/examples/cloudGenericVM.yaml` is valid and in a correct format.
+2. Cannot SSH to stateful VM with Cloud Generic Image due to the public key being denied.
+Confirm that the public key provided in `/opt/edgenode/edgecontroller/kubevirt/examples/cloudGenericVM.yaml` is valid and in a correct format.
 Example of a correct format:
    ```yaml
    # /opt/edgenode/edgecontroller/kubevirt/examples/cloudGenericVM.yaml
    users: